Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-10-03 175525](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/c3199104-4048-4eca-a5ed-8879fc5ce7c3)<br>

-- We have a USB disk that is already setup and we are going to add the keyfile as an additional authorisation method: `cryptsetup luksAddKey /dev/DRIVE /root/keyfile` .
+- We have a USB disk that is already set up, and we are going to add the keyfile as an additional authorisation method: `cryptsetup luksAddKey /dev/DRIVE /root/keyfile` .
 - Now, to unlock your drive using the keyfile, run: `cryptsetup luksOpen /dev/DRIVE secretdata --key-file /root/keyfile`.<br>

 ![Screenshot 2023-10-03 175801](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/3f63b6ca-2d26-46cc-bedc-b52cfb6218af)<br>